When your LGBT finances have a Pride-hangover

 Finally, make the time to regularly assess your spending.
 If we don’t actively monitor our spending, things get out of control like too many stops at the Stoli tent.
 See what you’re doing well and not so well.
 Course correct as necessary and, in no time, you’ll see your accounts fade to black.

-If you’ve never done a financial checkup take our 7-Day Debt Freedom Challenge.
-We provide three tools that will help you find where you currently are financially, where the f*ck your money goes and, finally, finding your Magic Money Number.
+If you’ve never done a financial checkup, sign up for the Credit Card Pay Off Plan here.
+We provide three tools that will help you find where you currently are financial, where the f*ck your money goes and, finally, finding your Magic Money Number.

 These are but five recommendations to cure your Pride hangover.
 As we said above, there is a wealth of information out there.
 If this post even sparked a little interest in you to improve your personal financial situation, come back for more tips for your LGBT finances from us regularly.
 With the right habits in place, you’ll be able to overcome any future momentary lapse in your sanity.